CasperMcTavish/plansim/README.txt

 Instructions on how to run the program:
 In bash the files needed to be loaded so that the program runs are, in that order:
 		VelocityVerlet3D poskms.txt numstepsFAST.txt vmd.xyz

+So in the terminal it will appear as: python3 VelocityVerlet3D poskms.txt numstepsFAST.txt vmd.xyz
+(^or your equivalent)

 The units used in the simulation are km, kg and days